-“Until recently, the standard of care in concussion has been to tell individuals who have suffered concussions to go home and rest until the symptoms go away,” says Leddy, medical director of the UB Concussion Management Clinic.
+“Until recently, the standard of care in concussion has been to tell individuals who have suffered concussions to go home and rest until the symptoms go away,” says Leddy, medical director of the UBMD Concussion Management Clinic.
 “Our research has demonstrated that some activity is actually necessary to promote recovery.”

 “We treat concussion rather than do nothing.
 We take a proactive approach to concussion,” Leddy says.

 The goal of the trial, which focuses solely on adolescents, is to evaluate for the first time a treatment protocol for concussion.

 The study will test the exercise treatment on any 13- to 17-year-old adolescent who has experienced a concussion, whether or not it was the result of sports participation.

 Researchers have not yet identified at what point activity becomes detrimental, but they know there is a tipping point.